intmus/inttheory19-20/_10-intro-part-writing/a1-funds-of-part-writing.md

 How would you go about harmonizing the following melody?

-Without actually attempting it, make a list of all the things you would need to do to harmonize the melody.
+Without actually doing so, look at the following example and make a list of all the things you would need to do to harmonize this melody.

 {% capture ex1 %}X:1
 T:Melody